• Skip to primary navigation

 3 Front Door Handing

-5 Door Accessories
+4 Door Accessories

-6 Glass or No?
+5 Glass or No?

-7 Doors Are Serious Business
+6 Doors Are Serious Business

-Front Door Basics
+New Front Door Basic Information

 A front door is a type of exterior door, specifically known as an entry door.

-Front doors can be made of wood, metal, or fiberglass.
-Wood doors tend to be restricted to the most high-end of options, and then most people will be buying metal or fiberglass doors.
-Fiberglass is affordable and highly weather-resistant, so it’s the most popular choice for front door buyers in 2021.
-Fiberglass doors can be smooth or wood grain, so don’t worry about it looking off or in any way weird.
+Fiberglass is affordable and highly weather-resistant, so it’s the most popular choice for front door buyers in 2024.
+Fiberglass doors can be smooth or wood grain, so don’t worry about it looking off or in any way weird!
+People will often go into their door buying journey thinking they want a fancy wood door but end up up with a much more practical fiberglass one instead.

 Front doors are sold in a frame, so when replacing it the whole frame is pulled out of the wall and replaced.
 This way the door swings open and closed perfectly, even if your house is old and all your walls aren’t perfectly true.